esol-community/rmw_zenoh_pico/README.md

 This [list](./rmw_zenoh_pico_rmw_list.md) is support of rmw_zenoh_pico.

 > [!IMPORTANT]
-> The prototype implementation of rmw_zenoh_pico does not yet support graph information (gid).
+> The prototype implementation of rmw_zenoh_pico does not yet support graph-cache information (gid).
-> Therefore, this implementation only supports pub/sub connections.
-Other connection types (server/client, node information, etc.) are not yet supported.
->
 > For rmw_zenoh_pico to support gid, several [issues](#known-issueslimitations) should be considered.
 > The rmw_zenoh_pico would like to support zenoh_pico and rmw_zenoh along with future updates from the ROS community.